official-stockfish/Stockfish/README.md

 Currently there are 3 training data formats.
 Two of them are supported directly.

 - `.bin` - the original training data format.
 Uses 40 bytes per entry.
-Is supported directly by the `gensfen` and `learn` commands.
+Is supported directly by the `generate_training_data` command.
 - `.plain` - a human readable training data format.
-This one is not supported directly by the `gensfen` and `learn` commands.
+This one is not supported directly by the `generate_training_data` command.
 It should not be used for data exchange because it's less compact than other formats.
 It is mostly useful for inspection of the data.
 - `.binpack` - a compact binary training data format that exploits positions chains to further reduce size.
-It uses on average between 2 to 3 bytes per entry when generating data with `gensfen`.
-It is supported directly by `gensfen` and `learn` commands.
-It is currently the default for the `gensfen` command.
+It uses on average between 2 to 3 bytes per entry when generating data with `generate_training_data`.
+It is supported directly by `generate_training_data` command.
+It is currently the default for the `generate_training_data` command.
 A more in depth description can be found [here](docs/binpack.md)

 ### Conversion between formats.